Supporting Resilient Faith Formation

 To help you, here’s a summary of what I do:

 - Co-Founder of the Additional Needs Alliance.

-- Advisor on Additional Needs/Disability for both children and adults.
+- Advisor on Additional Needs/Disability for children, youth and adults.

-- Trainer of those working with children and adults who have additional needs and disabilities in any faith setting.
+- Trainer of those working with children, youth or adults who have additional needs and disabilities in any faith setting.
 (Bespoke training tailored to need, free to churches with limited financial resources.)

 - An Evangelical Alliance Council Member.

 - Part of Home For Good’s Council of Reference.